-Face masks are not mandatory at places of worship from February 12 except where social distancing between adults is not possible or for group singing as outlined above.
+Face masks are not mandatory at places of worship except where social distancing between adults is not possible.

 All children’s and youth ministries must keep an electronic record of the name, contact number and entry time for all leaders and young people for a period of at least 28 days.
 Churches can use the Service NSW QR code, Service NSW webform, or an alternative electronic format (eg. Elvanto).

-All youth and children’s gatherings should follow the COVID Safety Plan for places of worship, (good hygiene, contact recording, cleaning) and follow the guidelines below.
+All youth and children’s gatherings should follow the COVID Safety Plan for places of worship, (good hygiene, contact recording, cleaning).

-Children’s and Youth social activities run offsite in outdoor environments are limited to 50 young people and leaders in greater Sydney from January 29.
-The limit outside greater Sydney is 100 visitors.
+Children’s and Youth social activities run offsite in outdoor environments are limited to 200 young people and leaders in greater Sydney from March 29.

 Can we continue SRE?